Accelerometer: Building and structural monitoring

+Networked and wireless smart-sensor approaches allow distributed monitoring at scale.
+Reviews document the shift from wired to wireless SHM systems and the maturation of wireless smart-sensor networks for tasks such as ambient-vibration modal identification and continuous trending.

+Accelerometers are often fused with other sensors to improve displacement and drift estimation, especially for large or flexible structures.
+GNSS provides quasi-static and very-low-frequency motion that complements accelerometer-based dynamics; recent studies report accurate dynamic displacement retrieval using high-rate or multi-GNSS solutions combined with accelerometers.

+Beyond permanently instrumented assets, indirect and crowdsourced approaches using smartphone accelerometers have been explored, particularly for bridges.
+Research has shown that modal frequencies—and in some cases spatial vibration characteristics—can be estimated from accelerometer data collected by vehicles crossing bridges, offering a complementary, low-cost screening tool for large inventories.
+Related work has also evaluated smartphone-based ambient vibration monitoring of buildings.

+Long-term case studies illustrate large-scale deployments.
+Hong Kong's Wind and Structural Health Monitoring System (WASHMS) has instrumented the Tsing Ma Bridge since 1997; subsequent publications report decades of monitoring for load and response in service.
+Scotland's Queensferry Crossing was equipped with a comprehensive SHM system including thousands of sensors, and Sydney Harbour Bridge has been reported as instrumented with thousands of sensors for real-time monitoring.

+SHM data are used for continuous condition tracking, event-triggered assessments (e.g., after earthquakes), and to support asset management decisions.
+In bridge engineering, guidance from transportation agencies describes how field data—including accelerometer measurements—can be integrated with inspection and nondestructive evaluation to improve load-rating reliability and maintenance planning.

 Medical applications

 Zoll's AED Plus uses CPR-D•padz which contain an accelerometer to measure the depth of CPR chest compressions.

 Within the last several years, several companies have produced and marketed sports watches for runners that include footpods, containing accelerometers to help determine the speed and distance for the runner wearing the unit.

 In Belgium, accelerometer-based step counters are promoted by the government to encourage people to walk a few thousand steps each day.

 Herman Digital Trainer uses accelerometers to measure strike force in physical training.

 It has been suggested to build football helmets with accelerometers in order to measure the impact of head collisions.
+The US Army Research Laboratory developed the Three-Axis Acceleration Switch which has been suggested for this application.

 Accelerometers have been used to calculate gait parameters, such as stance and swing phase.
 This kind of sensor can be used to measure or monitor people.